Electronic Bill of Lading: Everything You Need to Know

 Electronic BOLs are a hot area of logistics tech.
 They are creating streamlined workflows for drivers, back-office personnel, and fleet managers alike.
 In logistics, time is money.
 So, it follows that by saving more of the former, you yield more of the latter.
 Let’s find out more about how it’s done!

-The first thing to remember is that the bill of lading is a fancy way of saying receipt.
-The term “lading” is derived from the Old English word for “loading.”
+The term “bill of lading” itself is a fancy way of saying “receipt,” with “lading” originating from the Old English word for “loading.”
+A bill of lading (BOL) serves three primary functions:

 - A receipt of goods